 If you are mixing ultra-critical applications where even micro-bubbles cannot be tolerated, you may need the latest industrial non-contact vacuum planetary mixer, the THINKY ARV-501CE.
 The unit has a maximum capacity of 700g for mixing, de-foaming and degassing any combination of liquids, powders, and pastes.
 It is suitable for all engineering compounds, from low viscosity to semi-solid materials.

-It mixes, disperses and degasses under vacuum in seconds to minutes to produce a uniform, homogenous mix.
+It mixes, disperses and degasses under vacuum in seconds to minutes to produce a uniform, homogeneous mix.
 The vacuum mixer is suitable for manufacturers working in applications where even micro-bubbles cannot be tolerated, but can also be used without the vacuum for less critical functions.
 You can mix in your own containers, such as jars, beakers or cartridges, which means there is no cleaning between batches.

 The mixer sits at an ergonomic bench height with an optional dedicated stand with built-in vacuum pump to provide a small footprint.
 It has an easy to use touch screen that displays status and progress, and offers RS232 connectivity for recording and traceability.
 Precise and repeatable control makes it possible to improve formulation quality, eliminate human error and reduce variations due to operator skill.